ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     calculations where the POPSFILE will take a long time to write out and use a lot of disk space.

+**BINARYPOPS**
+    This means that the popsfile (full or reduced) will now be written out in binary format.
+    This should now take up less disk space, and be written quicker.
+It can be read in as normal without specifying any extra criteria.
+Two files will be produced, a formatted file with the header info and a POPSFILEBIN with the walker information.

 **ZEROPROJE**
     This is for FCIMC when reading in from a POPSFILE.
 If this is on, then the energy estimator will be restarted.